Hungarian Canadians

+Geographical distribution

 Alberta

 As of the 2016 Census 56,270 people (1.41% of the population) in Alberta have Hungarian roots, of which 7,660 have some knowledge of the language.

 The first Hungarians arrived in Alberta in 1866 with János Packh (alias Pál Oszkár Eszterházy), who wanted Hungarians that had earlier settled in Pennsylvania to re-settle in the province.
 The memorial of János Mráz, in 1895 in Bashaw indicated that there were already 25 Hungarian families, each of which farmed a homestead.
 The 1900 Census counted 167 Hungarians in the Lethbridge area.

 A larger influx of immigrants into Alberta was recorded in 1914–1915.
 At that time 300 Hungarian labourers arrived in the area.
 In the 1930s there was a greater immigration wave to Alberta.
 In 1921, there were 1,045 Hungarians living in the province, and by 1931 this number had grown to 5,502.

 Saskatchewan

 The 2016 Census showed 27,880 people living in Saskatchewan who have Hungarian roots or were born in Hungary.
 In local, spoken Hungarian the name of the province is Saskanada.

 In 1921 the Hungarian population was 8,946.
 By 1931 it had grown to 13,363, and by 1941 to 14,576.
 Because of interprovincial migration to Ontario and eastern Canada, the population declined to 12,470 by 1951.
 In 2001 there were 24,340 people of Hungarian ancestry living in Saskatchewan, of whom 24% (5,875 people) claimed to be born in Hungary.

 Significant Hungarian populations exist in the Saskatchewan settlements of St. Benedict, Prud'homme, Yellow Creek, Zichydorf, East Central, Cudworth, Whitewood and Mistatim.

 In 1885 Hungarian immigrants established several settlements in the eastern region of Saskatchewan.
 One of them was the Esterhazy colony, which still exists.
 In 1888 a new settlement was founded near Esterhazy, which was named Kaposvár (after Kaposvár, now part of Esterhazy).
 By 1902 these two settlements had over 900 people.
 The nearby Stockholm (Sokhalom in Hungarian) also became a Hungarian settlement.
 In 1894 a Hungarian settlement was established by Rev. János (John) Kovács with the name Otthon, which means 'Home' in Hungarian.
 After 1902 somewhere around the current town of Kipling there was a settlement called Békevár ('Peaceburgh').
 Later Hungarians also settled down in the northern parts of Saskatchewan, close to Wakaw, where the Buda School District was.
 West of Wakaw was the Dunafoldvar district (named after Dunaföldvár) and south of Wakaw was Matyasfold (Mátyásföld - 'Land of Matthew').